TadiT7/treble_experimentations_wiki/Samsung-Galaxy-A20.md

 Second Tested By: tristanbollard - SM-A205YN, Firmware Version system-squeak-arm64-ab-vndklite-gapps.img.xz from (AOSP 12.0 v400.c) of treble experiments - since 10/11/2021-18/11/2021 , Template ever so slightly modified from the previous test.

-Third Tested By: tristanbollard - SM-A205YN, Firmware Version Pixel_Experience_Plus_11_v313 from [github](https://github.com/ponces/treble_build_pe) which uses the base of phh_treble so it has the same bugs and issues as phh_treble, Since 18/11/2021-prior
+Third Tested By: tristanbollard - SM-A205YN, Firmware Version Pixel_Experience_Plus_11_v313 from [github](https://github.com/ponces/treble_build_pe) which uses the base of phh_treble so it has the same bugs and issues as phh_treble, Since 18/11/2021-prior, Using Eureka-ONEUI3-Kernel-R8.0 as the kernel.